 The idea of a theatre in Stratford-upon-Avon was not new in 1875 when Charles Flower donated the building site.
-His radical suggestion was that it should have a permanent subsidised ensemble company of actors.
+But what he came up with was the idea that the town should have a permanent subsidised company of actors.

 2014 We marked the 100th anniversary of the First World War, commissioning a new play The Christmas Truce, and celebrated major roles for women in our Roaring Girls season.

 2013 We begin our Live from Stratford-upon-Avon broadcasts to cinemas and schools across the world starting with Richard II on 13 November.

 2012 Gregory Doran becomes Artistic Director and Catherine Mallyon becomes Executive Director.
 Gregory pledges to stage all 36 plays in the First Folio, making every play an event.

 2012 World Shakespeare Festival - part of the London Olympics.
 We invited UK and international artists and producers to explore Shakespeare as the world's playwright, reaching more than 1.8 million people with 69 productions, 263 amateur shows, 28 digital commissions and films, and much more.

 2011 Residency at Park Avenue Armory for Lincoln Center Festival - five Shakespeare productions were performed by a single RSC company of actors in a specially constructed thrust-stage auditorium.
 For the first time theatregoers in the US were able to experience our theatre just as they would have seen it in Stratford-upon-Avon.